 Did You Know?

-A Solo 401(k) Plan has an employee deferral and profit-sharing contribution option, and the amount you can invest depends upon your age.
-You can learn more about Solo 401(k) plans and how IRA Financial can help you set up and reach your retirement goals.
-Reach out to our specialists today and find out more.
+A Solo 401(k) Plan has an employee deferral and profit-sharing contribution option, with the amount you can invest depending upon your age.
+You can learn more about Solo 401(k) plans and how IRA Financial can help you set up – and meet – your retirement goals.
+Reach out to our specialists today and find out how we can help.